StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Int
 - Unit: -
 - Is mutable: Yes
 - Description: The maximum concurrency of compactions (including both Base Compaction and Cumulative Compaction).
 The value `-1` indicates that no limit is imposed on the concurrency. `0` indicates disabling compaction.
+This parameter is mutable when the Event-based Compaction Framework is enabled.
 - Introduced in: -

 ##### compaction_trace_threshold